Ragura/dinkcreference/docs/guide/enemies.md

 }
 ```

-As you can see, an attacker is fairly similar to a [touchers](#touchers), just with more commands.
+As you can see, an attacker is fairly similar to a [toucher](#touchers), just with more commands.

 In the main procedure, we define the [sp_base_attack()](../functions/sp-base-attack.md), [sp_strength()](../functions/sp-strength.md), [sp_distance()](../functions/sp-distance.md), and [sp_range()](../functions/sp-range.md) to make sure that the Bonca will attack correctly.
 We also make it [sp_target()](../functions/sp-target.md) Dink right away.

-Next we create a new procedure that wasn't in the pillbug script: attack.
+Next we create a new procedure that wasn't in the pillbug script: `attack`.
 This is run whenever the Bonca tries to attack Dink.
 We make it so the Bonca can't attack over and over again with [sp_attack_wait()](../functions/sp-attack-wait.md): it must wait a random time between 0 and 4 seconds before it can attack.

-The die procedure is almost the same, except we give the player a bit better of an award in `emake.c`.
+The `die` procedure is almost the same, except we give the player a bit better of an award in `emake.c`.

 We could make it a bit cooler by making it randomly [sp_target()](../functions/sp-target.md) Dink, target any enemies that attack it, give it some [sp_defense()](../functions/sp-defense.md), or use [playsound()](../functions/playsound.md) when it's hit.
 Check out `en-bonc.c` in the original source to see how that works.